Yongoro/pcloud/README.md

-first_use_git
+personal cloud
 =============

-first use of git to create repository
+creation of the repository